ChrisOldmeadow/blogdown-website/content/authors/admin/_index.md

 title: Chris Oldmeadow
 ---

- As the Associate Director of Data Sciences at the Hunter Medical Research Institute, I lead the  biostatistics, bioinformatics and health informatics consulting units helping clinicians and researchers to effectively use data to improve health care and health outcomes.
+I lead a team of biostatisticians, bioinformaticians, and health informaticians to help clinicians and researchers to effectively use data to improve health care and health outcomes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-Oldmeadow.pdf" "newtab" >}}resumé{{< /staticref >}}.